27 June 2017

 Expected Trading Range is an analysis of the volatility of the instrument, offering a view of the expected price range movement for the specific weekday and time of day based on average instrument price ranges over the past 6 months.
 The daily movement is a measurement of the high to low range, calculated over 6 months with the average movement for that day marked within the range for current market conditions.

-Knowing when an instrument is likely to be volatile or might consolidate due to lack of participation can give you and your clients an important insight into the psychology and flow of the market.
+Knowing when an instrument is likely to be volatile or might consolidate due to lack of participation can give you an important insight into the psychology and flow of the market.
 Expected volatility can be particularly useful for:

 - setting appropriate market exit levels - Stop loss and Take profit placement should not only be place at strategic technical levels but should also take account of expected trade ranges for the period that the position is expected to be held